Yifan1989/B2B/README.md

 new table:
 no need to do with migrations.

-create a table in the sqlservr
+create a table in the sqlserver
 1. add table in the ApplicationDbContext.cs file
 2. DTO file
 3. model file